Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Averaging and Optimization Over Directed graphs

-The first work to have employed Push Sum distributed averaging within a distributed optimization methods is \cite{tsianos2012consensus}, and it was further investigated in~\cite{rabbat_cdc2012,Tsianos2011,Tsianos2013}.
-This work focused on static graphs, and it has been proposed as an alternative to the algorithm based on synchronous distributed averaging over undirected graphs in order to avoid deadlocks and synchronization issues, among others.
-This work also described a distributed method based on Push Sum for multi-agent optimization problems with constraints by using Nesterov's dual-averaging approach.
-This Push Sum consensus-based algorithm has been extended to the {\it subgradient-push} algorithm in~\cite{AAdirected,AAstrongly} that can deal with convex optimization problems over time-varying directed graphs.
-More recently, the paper~\cite{Sun2016} has extended the Push Sum algorithm to a larger class of distributed algorithms that are applicable to nonconvex objectives, convex constraint sets, and time-varying graphs.
+The first work to have employed Push-Sum decentralized averaging within a decentralized optimization methods is \cite{tsianos2012consensus}, and it was further investigated in~\cite{rabbat_cdc2012,Tsianos2011,Tsianos2013}.
+This work focused on static graphs, and it has been proposed as an alternative to the algorithm based on synchronous decentralized averaging over undirected graphs in order to avoid deadlocks and synchronization issues, among others.
+This work also described a decentralized method based on Push-Sum for multi-agent optimization problems with constraints by using Nesterov's dual-averaging approach.
+This Push-Sum consensus-based algorithm has been extended to the {\it subgradient-push} algorithm in~\cite{AAdirected,AAstrongly} that can deal with convex optimization problems over time-varying directed graphs.
+More recently, the paper~\cite{Sun2016} has extended the Push-Sum algorithm to a larger class of decentralized algorithms that are applicable to nonconvex objectives, convex constraint sets, and time-varying graphs.

-References \cite{Xi2015,Zeng2015} combine EXTRA with the Push Sum approach to produce the DEXTRA (Directed Extra-Push) algorithm for optimization over a directed graph.
+References \cite{Xi2015,Zeng2015} combine EXTRA with the Push-Sum approach to produce the DEXTRA (Directed Extra-Push) algorithm for optimization over a directed graph.
 It has been shown that DEXTRA converges at a geometric (R-linear) rate for a strongly convex objective function, but it requires a careful stepsize selection.
 It has been noted in~\cite{Xi2015} that the feasible region of stepsizes which guarantees this convergence rate can be empty in some cases.